The man

 On 16 September 1936, the Pourquoi-Pas ? sank off Iceland in a sudden storm.

-Jean-Baptiste Charcot disappeared with 38 of his 40 men.
+Jean-Baptiste Charcot disappeared, only one survivor out of some forty men.
 He was 69, with thirty years of polar experience,

 and a vessel specifically designed to face the ice.